- English Department Writing Program

 - EDUC 445 - Students with Exceptionalities (1 credit)

-Student teaching is normally done the last or the next to the last semester before graduation; Education 391, Education 392, Education 402, Education 440, and both Education 307 courses are prerequisites to student teaching.
+Student teaching is completed in the last semester before graduation; Education 391, Education 392, Education 402, Education 440, and both Education 307 courses are prerequisites to student teaching.
 All education courses must be completed with a grade of "B" or better.

 - Courses used for distribution requirements may also be used toward the minor for LSA students.
 They are also double counted between the major/minor AND distribution if you transfer into the School of Education.

-For more information contact the English Undergraduate Office, (734) 764-6330 in 3187 Angell Hall or the School of Education Teacher Education Program at email@example.com or (734) 615-1528 in 1228 School of Education Building.
+For more information contact the School of Education Teacher Education Program at email@example.com or (734) 615-1528 in 1228 School of Education Building.
 You may also schedule an appointment with a School of Education Recruitment Coordinator.